jvishnu40/jvishnu40.github.io/_posts/2018-07-21-Docker-Secret-Paramter-Store.md

 * Enables to track version control of parameter store variables
 * Easily integrates with various AWS services

-AWS Paramter Store service can be found under System Mangement Tools in EC2 dashboard.
+AWS Parameter Store service can be found under System Management Tools in EC2 dashboard.
 In this example, I am not going to write an entire Dockerfile instead I will use a portion in my example.

 # Requirements